 Our Verdict

-Meow Mix Tenders in Sauce wet cat food receives the Cat Food Advisor rating of 1.5 stars.
+Meow Mix Tenders in Sauce wet product range is made of five recipes which all receive the Cat Food Advisor rating of 1.5 stars.

 Meow Mix Tenders is a popular cheaper wet cat food formulated with tender pieces of meat or fish in a flavorful sauce.